Manuteaa/dbd_autoSkillCheck/README.md

 - High accuracy in recognizing **all types of skill checks (with a 98.7% precision, see details of [Results](#results))**
 - Automatic triggering of great skill checks through auto-pressing the space bar
 - A webUI to run the AI model
+- A GPU mode and a slow-CPU-usage mode to reduce CPU overhead

 # Execution Instructions